Figures: Diabetes in Wisconsin

 indirect (lost productivity) costs of diabetes in Wisconsin total an

 estimated $6.15 billion.

-There are currently two documents that provide detailed information
+There are currently three documents that provide detailed information

 of Diabetes in Wisconsin (PDF, 2.7 MB)